ec5ug/chikhapo/chikhapo_pkg/README.md

 * (Coming soon to this package) `translation_conditioned_lm`: Softly measures LLM capability to understand or generate a word in a natural MT setting.
 * (Coming soon to this package) `bow_mt`: Word-level MT evaluation.

-Each task has two directions (`comprehension` or `X_to_eng` and `generation` or `eng_to_X`) that tests the models abilities to comprehend or generate each word respectively.
+Each task has two subtasks corresponding to two directions (`comprehension` or `X_to_eng` and `generation` or `eng_to_X`) that tests the models abilities to comprehend or generate each word respectively.
 See more details on the description and evaluation procedure for each task and direction in the paper.

-# Extracting data
+# Getting data per subtask

 Instantiate an object of the `TaskFeeder` class for your task:
 ```